humenda/GladTeX/README.md

 On Debian systems the following commands will satisfy the dependencies:

     # apt-get install python3.4 texlive-latex-base preview-latex-style dvipng

+If you plan to use lualatex, use:

+    sudo apt-get install texlive-maths-extra texlive-luatex texlive-xetex texlive-fonts-extra

 The package can then be installed using